-The specific vulnerability factors to County Lines and Cuckooing phenomena are elaborated in the Table 24.
-The authors of the Manual created Table 24 based on the conducted desk and field research.
+The specific vulnerability factors to County Lines and Cuckooing phenomena are elaborated in Table 24.
+The authors of the Manual created Table 24 based on their desk and field research.

-Table 24: Vulnerability factors to County Lines and Cuckooing phenomena.
+Table 24: Vulnerability factors for County Lines and Cuckooing phenomena